yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 Some points:

-1. OpenGL and GLUT are linked to the C library.
+1. OpenGL and GLUT is done in C.
    In particular the `mainLoop` function is a direct link to the C library (FFI).
-   This function if so far from the pure spirit of functional languages.
+   This function is clearly far from the functional paradigm.
    Could we make this better?
-   We will have two choices, or create our own `mainLoop` function to make it more functional.
+   We will have two choices:

+   - create our own `mainLoop` function to make it more functional.
-   Or deal with the imperative nature of the GLUT `mainLoop` function.
+   - deal with the imperative nature of the GLUT `mainLoop` function.

-   As a goal of this article is to understand how to deal with existing library and particularly the one coming from imperative language we will continue to use the `mainLoop` function.
+   As one of the goal of this article is to understand how to deal with existing libraries and particularly the one coming from imperative languages, we will continue to use the `mainLoop` function.
-2. Or main problem come from user interaction.
+2. Our main problem come from user interaction.
-   If you ask the Internet, about how to deal with user interaction with a functional paradigm, the main answer is to use _functional reactive programming_ (FRP).
+   If you ask "the Internet",
+   about how to deal with user interaction with a functional paradigm, the main answer is to use _functional reactive programming_ (FRP).
-   I read very few about FRP, and I might be completely wrong when I say that it is about creating a DSL where atoms are time functions.
-   While I'm writing these lines, I don't know if I'll do something looking close to that.
-   For now I'll simply try to resolve the first problem.
+   I won't use FRP in this article.
+   Instead, I'll use a simpler while less effective way to deal with user interaction.
+   But The method I'll use will be as pure and functional as possible.

-Then here is how I imagine things should go.
+Here is how I imagine things should go.
-First, what the main loop should look like:
+First, what the main loop should look like if we could make our own:

 <code class="no-highlight">
 functionalMainLoop =